Image 1 of 8

 Speakers

-John Atkin, Investment Director at Royal London - John’s career spans over 30 years at multiple big name financial institutions and has specialism in Fixed Income investment Management
+John Atkin, Investment Director - John’s career spans over 30 years at multiple big name financial institutions and has specialism in Fixed Income investment Management

 Andy Smith, most recently Vice President at Corporate & Investment Bank J.P.
 Morgan - Andy is an experienced professional with almost 10 years in the Investment Banking sector